tiprankstipranks

 Production

-Total Risks: 2/31 (6%)Below Sector Average
+Total Risks: 2/30 (7%)Below Sector Average

-Employment / Personnel1 | 3.2%
+Employment / Personnel1 | 3.3%

 Employment / Personnel - Risk 1

-Supply Chain1 | 3.2%
+Supply Chain1 | 3.3%

 Supply Chain - Risk 1

 We rely on third-party providers and other suppliers for a number of services that are important to our business.
-A breach, failure, interruption, cessation of an important service by any third party could have a material adverse effect on our business, as well as cause reputational harm.
+A breach, failure, interruption, cessation of an important service by any third-party could have a material adverse effect on our business, as well as cause reputational harm.

 We are dependent for most of our technology, including our core operating system, on third-party providers.
 The Bank collects, processes and stores sensitive consumer data by utilizing computer systems and telecommunications networks operated by third-party service providers, which are integral to our business.
 We handle a substantial volume of customer and other financial transactions every day.
 Our financial, accounting, data processing, check processing, electronic funds transfer, loan processing, online and mobile banking, automated teller machines, or ATMs, backup or other operating or security systems and infrastructure may fail to operate properly or become disabled or damaged because of a number of factors including events that are wholly or partially beyond our control.
-We have taken measures to implement backup systems and other safeguards to support our operations, but our ability to conduct business may be adversely affected by any significant disruptions to third-parties with whom we interact.
+We have taken measures to implement data backups of our systems and other safeguards to support our operations, but our ability to conduct business may be adversely affected by any significant disruptions to third-parties with whom we interact.
 In addition, our ability to implement backup systems and other safeguards with respect to third-party systems is more limited than with our own systems.
 If these third-parties were to discontinue providing services to us, we may experience significant disruption to our business.
 In addition, each of these third-parties faces the risk of cyber-attack, information breach or loss, or technology failure.
 If any of our third-party service providers experience such difficulties, or if there is any other disruption in our relationships with them, we may be required to find alternative sources of such services.
-If any of our third-party service providers experience a breach or cyber-attack of their information systems it could adversely affect our ability to process transactions, service our clients or manage our exposure to risk and could result in the disclosure of sensitive, personal customer information, which could have a material adverse impact on our business through damage to our reputation, loss of business, remedial costs, additional regulatory scrutiny or exposure to civil litigation and possible financial liability.
+If any of our third-party service providers experience a breach or cyber-attack of their information systems, it could adversely affect our ability to process transactions, service our clients or manage our exposure to risk and could result in the disclosure of sensitive, personal customer information, which could have a material adverse impact on our business through damage to our reputation, loss of business, remedial costs, additional regulatory scrutiny or exposure to civil litigation and possible financial liability.
 Assurance cannot be provided that we could negotiate terms with alternative service sources that are as favorable or could obtain services with similar functionality as found in existing systems without the need to expend substantial resources, if at all, thereby resulting in a material adverse impact on our business and results of operations.
 We continuously update these systems to support our operations and growth.
 This updating entails significant costs and creates risks associated with implementing new systems and integrating them with existing ones.
 Operational risk exposures could adversely impact our results of operations, liquidity, and financial condition, and cause reputational harm.
 Insurance coverage may not be available for such losses, or where available, such losses may exceed insurance limits.
 This risk of loss also includes the potential legal actions that could arise because of an operational deficiency or because of noncompliance with applicable regulatory standards, adverse business decisions or their implementation, and customer attrition due to potential negative publicity.
 While we maintain a risk management program that is designed to minimize risk, we could suffer losses, face regulatory action, and suffer damage to our reputation because of our failure to properly anticipate and manage these risks.

 Ability to Sell

-Total Risks: 1/31 (3%)Below Sector Average
+Total Risks: 1/30 (3%)Below Sector Average

-Competition1 | 3.2%
+Competition1 | 3.3%

 Competition - Risk 1